 And beloved of locals and food critics alike, A.Wong serves a tasting menu of epic proportions and precision (set aside hundreds of pounds per person if this is your chosen path), or a slightly less pricey a la carte.
 It's notable that despite the eyewateringly steep prices, we've never ever heard somebody speak in less than gushingly OTT terms about their A.Wong visit.

 Pubs, gastropubs and bars

-For food you’re better off at one of the gastropubs, though, and mostly that means heading further afield from the station.
-The Phoenix is one exception, just south of Buckingham Palace Gardens and beloved of locals for its British pub standards and bright, usually packed-out dining room.
+For food you’re better off at one of the gastropubs, and mostly that means heading further afield from the station.
+The Phoenix is one exception, just south of Buckingham Palace Gardens, serving up British pub classics in its bright, usually packed dining room.

-Good for either dinner or just for a draught ale or expert Negroni, try The Orange Public House and Hotel, less stiff and standoffish than the name makes it sound, or The Thomas Cubitt on Elizabeth Street, serving up slick, pricey cocktails and bar snacks in the ground-floor bar and a very British restaurant menu in the first floor dining room.
+And good for dinner or a draught beer, try The Orange Public House and Hotel, doing woodfired pizza and good negronis, or The Thomas Cubitt on Elizabeth Street, serving up slick, pricey cocktails and bar snacks in the ground-floor bar, and a very British restaurant menu in the upstairs dining room.

 View this post on Instagram

 For cocktails, drop in to Aster for house signatures, decent classics, and a good range of whisky and digestivi (but we'd recommend sticking to the counter seats and bar menu, rather than the steeply priced and underwhelming restaurant), or descend into the dimly lit decadence of The Forbidden City bar, underneath A.Wong — with intricately elegant cocktails from £12 to £14, it's a less expensive way to get a taste of the precision that the upstairs restaurant's famed for.